 - Do not be ‘attached’ to buying the property.
 You will have more success by digging in your heels, sticking to your maximum price and refusing to overpay.

 - Understand buying at auction is an unconditional contract so carry out all checks ahead of time.
 You need to check the house and contract of sale thoroughly, carry out building and pest inspections, and obtain the seller’s agreement to any contract variations in writing ahead of the auction day as it can’t be changed afterwards.
 If you need to assess a lease or tenant or look at issues such as zoning or encumbrances, that all needs to be done and dusted before you bid too.

-If you have an interest in building your wealth through property, then call us on (08) 9381-7450, or request a FREE Starter Pack.
+If you have an interest in buying your dream home or building your wealth through property, then call us on (08) 9381-7450, or request a FREE Starter Pack.

 Image courtesy of Naypong/FreeDigitalPhotos.net